junlulocky/AirTicketPredicting/README.md

 #### Specific Problem
 ```
 |-inputClf_small                  # the input for classification method
-|-inputClf_GMMOutlierRemoval      # the input for classification method with ourlier removal by EM
+|-inputClf_GMMOutlierRemoval      # the input for classification method with outlier removal by EM
 |-inputClf_KMeansOutlierRemoval   # the input for classification method with outlier removal by K-Means

 # Classification methods